ethanbass/chromConverter/README.md

 ### Overview

 chromConverter aims to facilitate the conversion of chromatography data from various proprietary formats so it can be easily read into R for further analysis.
 It currently consists of wrappers around file parsers from various external libraries including [Aston](https://github.com/bovee/aston), [Entab](https://github.com/bovee/entab), the [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser), and [OpenChrom](https://lablicate.com/platform/openchrom) as well as some parsers written natively in R for various text-based formats.
-For Agilent files, it is recommended to use the newer Entab parsers, since Aston is no longer actively supported, however, Entab is slightly more complicated to install (see [installation instructions](README.md#Installation) below).

 ### Formats
 ##### External Libraries